-- 2.01 "Employee" shall include such persons coming within the scope of the bargaining unit described in Article 1. - 2.01(A) For the purpose of this Agreement, employees shall be placed into one of the following categories: - 1.
-Full-time: an employee who is regularly scheduled to work thirty-seven and one half (37.5) hours per week.
-(Effective January 1,
+- 2.01 "Employee" shall include such persons coming within the scope of the bargaining unit described in Article 1. - 2.01(A) For the purpose of this Agreement, employees shall be placed into one of the following categories:

-- 2013 change "thirty-seven and one half (37.5)" to read "thirty-five (35))" - 2.
-Part-time: an employee who is regularly scheduled to work 80% or less of the normal work week. - 3.
-Temporary: an employee who is employed to: - i) cover any absences arising from this Agreement; - ii) students employed for the period May 1st to September 30th each year; - iii) work on special projects or on new products for a maximum of six (6) months in any twelve (12) consecutive months in each classification at each location; - iv) fill in during temporary increases in workload for a maximum of three (3) months in any twelve (12) consecutive months in each classification at each location. - 2.02 For the purposes of interpretation of this Agreement, wherever the singular is used in this Agreement it shall be considered as if the plural has been used where the context of the Agreement so requires. - 2.03 "Steward" is a member of the bargaining unit who has been duly accredited in writing to the Employer to represent an employee and the Union. - 2.04 "Arbitration Board" shall include a single arbitrator selected by the Employer and the Union. - 2.05 "location" shall be defined as an office where one or more publications are produced.
+- 1. Full-time: an employee who is regularly scheduled to work thirty-five (35) hours per week. - 2.
+Part-time: an employee who is regularly scheduled to work 80% or less of the normal workweek. - 3.
+Temporary: an employee who is employed to: - i) cover any absences arising from this Agreement; - ii) students employed for the period May 1st to September 30th each year; - iii) work on special projects or on new products for a maximum of six (6) months in any twelve (12) consecutive months in each classification at each location; - iv) fill in during temporary increases in workload for a maximum of three (3) months in any twelve (12) consecutive months in each classification at each location. - 2.02 For the purposes of interpretation of this Agreement, wherever the singular is used in this Agreement it shall be considered as if the plural has been used where the context of the Agreement so requires. - 2.03 "Steward" is a member of the bargaining unit who has been duly accredited in writing to the Employer to represent an employee and the Union. - 2.04 "Arbitration Board" shall include a single arbitrator selected by the Employer and the Union.